mojezhasan24/Getting-Started-With-Kotlin/README.md

 # 📚 Kotlin Basics for Beginners

 Welcome to the **Kotlin Playground**! 🎉
-This repository is designed to help **absolute beginners** get started with **Kotlin** — a modern, expressive programming language widely used for Android development and beyond.
+This repository is designed to help **absolute beginners** get started with **Kotlin** — a modern, expressive programming language used for Android apps 🚀 and much more.

-> ⚠️ **Note:** This repository is focused on learning **Kotlin syntax and core concepts**.
-It does **not** cover Android app development.
+> ⚠️ This repo is **not** focused on Android development.
+It's purely for learning **Kotlin syntax and essentials**.

 ---

-## ✨ What's Included?
+## ✨ What's Inside?

 - 🛠️ Simple, well-commented Kotlin programs
-- 📌 Core concepts: variables, data types, control flow, functions, classes, and more
+- 📌 Core concepts: variables, loops, functions, classes, and more
 - 🧠 Practice `.kt` files for hands-on learning
 - 🚫 No unnecessary `.jar` files — clean and beginner-friendly